Defamation: Norway

 In Norway, defamation was a crime punished with imprisonment of up to six months or a fine (Penal Code, Chapter 23, § 246).
-When the offense is likely to harm one's "good name" and reputation, or exposes him to hatred, contempt or loss of confidence, the maximum prison term went up to one year, and if the defamation happens in print, in broadcasting or through an especially aggravating circumstance, imprisonment may have reached two years (§ 247).
+When the offence is likely to harm one's "good name" and reputation, or exposes him to hatred, contempt or loss of confidence, the maximum prison term went up to one year, and if the defamation happens in print, in broadcasting or through an especially aggravating circumstance, imprisonment may have reached two years (§ 247).
 When the offender acts "against his better judgment", he was liable to a maximum prison term of three years (§ 248).
 According to § 251, defamation lawsuits must be initiated by the offended person, unless the defamatory act was directed to an indefinite group or a large number of persons, when it may also have been prosecuted by public authorities.

 Under the new Penal Code, decided upon by the Parliament in 2005, defamation would cease to exist as a crime.
 Rather, any person who believes he or she has been subject to defamation will have to press civil lawsuits.
 The Criminal Code took effect on 1 October 2015.

+Philippines

+Criminal

+According to the Revised Penal Code of the Philippines ("Title Thirteen", "Crimes Against Honor"):